 Failed application redress

-Please contact the council in the first instance, using the details below.
+Contact the council using the details below.
 You have the right to appeal to the Minister for the Cabinet Office.
-Appeals must be lodged within 14 days of the refusal.
+Appeals must be logged within 14 days of the refusal.

 Licence holder redress

-Please contact the council in the first instance, using the details below.
+Contact the council using the details below.
 You have the right to appeal to the Minister for the Cabinet Office.
 Appeals must be lodged within 14 days of the decision.